 Committee membership: member of the Audit & Risk Committee, member of the Nomination Committee.

-Current Directorships and other interests: Director of Vision for TBI Ltd; former Major General, Australian Defence Force (Army Reserve).
+Current Directorships and other interests: Director of Vision for TBI Ltd; Director of The Spirit of Australia Foundation; former Major General, Australian Defence Force (Army Reserve).

 Sir Andrew’s long and accomplished career sees him alternating between public, private and academic positions.

 Sir Andrew is Professor of Management Practice at the London Business School and was its Dean from 2009 to 2017.
 He is currently working on the role of judgement in management, with his work used extensively by many organisations and recently incorporated in guidance issued by the UK financial regulator.